One question we often hear from publishers is, “How can I speed up my ads?”

 An easy first step is to make sure your tags are asynchronous.
 Asynchronous means the tags load independently of the page, which is optimal for fast page speed.

 The way to ensure your ads are asynchronous is to pull the correct code from your ad partner’s dashboard.
-For example, in Meridian you can toggle between asynchronous and synchronous in the ‘Edit Ad Tags’ dashboard.
+For example, you can toggle between asynchronous and synchronous in the ‘Edit Ad Tags’ dashboard.

 To learn more about the difference between asynchronous and synchronous tags, see this article.